 I could feel her words ringing true to my very core.

 "You must meet the rest of your kind"

 "What?"
 I gasped as she moved revealing a large crowd her wings had obscured.
-Unlike Astraea they were all naked; varying in height and hair colour they were all looking at her eagerly.
+Varying in height and hair colour, they were all looking at Astraea eagerly.
 Unease began to weigh on me more than the earth.